 Founder of Priceline and MissionPoint Capital.
 Has backed sustainable food systems, and resilient habitats and communities.

-An early tech winner with Quark, Gill went on to become the top LBGT philanthropist of recent times and is still going strong with the Gill Foundation.
+An early tech winner with Quark, Gill is a philanthropist of LBGTQ causes and founder of the Gill Foundation.

 Founder of RealNetworks.
 Strong supporter of independent progressive media, global health, and animal rights causes.

 Co-founder of the SAS Institute.
 Most of his giving goes toward improving education and reforming the current educational system.